 How to Clean Your Shoes in 6 Easy Steps

-Periodically cleaning your shoes will keep them looking (and smelling) their best.
-Here's how to clean your shoes without damaging them.
+Periodic cleaning will keep shoes looking (and smelling) their best.
+Here's how to clean shoes without damaging them.

 - Washing-up Liquid

 - Bicarbonate of Soda

 - Soft Clean Cloth

 - Suede Brush (Optional)